Administrative Policies and Procedures Manual - Policy 2180: Foreign Nationals

 6.2.
 IRS Reporting

-All payments, other than travel reimbursement, made to foreign nationals are reported to the IRS.
-A copy of the reporting form (1042S or W-2) is given to the foreign national for use in completing his or her personal income tax return.
+All payments made to foreign nationals, other than travel reimbursement, are reported to the IRS.
+A copy of the reporting form (1042S or W-2) is sent to the foreign national for use in completing his or her personal income tax return.